FOREX-Dollar rangebound ahead of central bank meetings

 NEW YORK, Aug 4 (Reuters) - Currencies traded in narrow ranges on Monday against the U.S. dollar, with prices holding up from last week’s recent lows while attention shifts to central bank meetings later in the week.

-The euro was holding most of Friday’s gains, although down slightly on the day at $1.3420 by afternoon trade in New York.
+The euro was holding most of Friday’s gains, although down slightly on the day at $1.3419 in morning trade in New York.

 On Friday, the robust but lower-than-forecast U.S. jobs report handed the dollar its biggest one-day fall in nearly a month, although it did not temper expectations for the start of the U.S. Federal Reserve’s interest rate-tightening cycle.